awsdocs/amazon-fsx-lustre-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 # Mounting Your Amazon FSx File System Automatically<a name="mount-fs-auto-mount-onreboot"></a>

-You can use `fstab` to automatically mount your Amazon FSx file system when the Amazon EC2 instance it is mounted on reboots\.
-You can set up automatic mounting in two ways\.
-You can update the `/etc/fstab` file in your Amazon EC2 instance after you connect to the instance for the first time\.
-Or you can configure automatic mounting of your Amazon FSx file system when you create your Amazon EC2 instance\.
+ You can update the `/etc/fstab` file in your Amazon EC2 instance after you connect to the instance for the first time so that it mounts your Amazon FSx file system each time it reboots\.

 ## Using /etc/fstab to Mount Amazon FSx for Lustre Automatically<a name="lustre-mount-fs-auto-mount-update-fstab"></a>

-To automatically remount your Amazon FSx file system directory when the Amazon EC2 instance reboots, you can use the `fstab` file\.
+To automatically mount your Amazon FSx file system directory when the Amazon EC2 instance reboots, you can use the `fstab` file\.
 The `fstab` file contains information about file systems\.
 The command `mount -a`, which runs during instance startup, mounts the file systems listed in the `fstab` file\.

 **Note**
 Before you can update the `/etc/fstab` file of your EC2 instance, make sure that you've already created your Amazon FSx file system\.
 For more information, see [Step 1: Create Your Amazon FSx for Lustre File System](getting-started-step1.md) in the Getting Started exercise\.